Yandy Díaz Player Props: Rays vs. Yankees

 Yandy Díaz At The Plate

-- Among qualifying hitters in MLB, his batting average ranks 10th, his on-base percentage ranks seventh, and he is fourth in the league in slugging.
+- Among the qualified hitters in MLB action, his batting average ranks eighth, his on-base percentage ranks sixth, and he is third in the league in slugging.

+- Diaz is batting .375 with two homers during his last outings and is on a four-game hitting streak.

-- Diaz has had at least one RBI in 40.0% of his games this season (12 of 30), with two or more RBI three times (10.0%).
-He has also accounted for three or more of his team's runs in three contests.
+- Diaz has driven in a run in 12 games this year (38.7%), including three games with more than one RBI (9.7%).
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.